damozhang/awesome-ios-star/README.md

 - [CampcotCollectionView](https://github.com/touchlane/CampcotCollectionView) [:star: 171] - CampcotCollectionView is a custom UICollectionView written in Swift that allows to expand and collapse sections.
 It provides a simple API to manage collection view appearance.
 - [Stefan](https://github.com/appunite/Stefan) [:star: 47] - A guy that helps you manage collections and placeholders in easy way.
 - [Parade](https://github.com/HelloElephant/Parade) [:star: 769] - Parallax Scroll-Jacking Effects Engine for iOS / tvOS.
-- [MSPeekCollectionViewDelegateImplementation](https://github.com/MaherKSantina/MSPeekCollectionViewDelegateImplementation) [:star: 354] - A custom paging behavior that peeks the previous and next items in a collection view.
+- [MSPeekCollectionViewDelegateImplementation](https://github.com/MaherKSantina/MSPeekCollectionViewDelegateImplementation) [:star: 353] - A custom paging behavior that peeks the previous and next items in a collection view.
 - [SimpleSource](https://github.com/Squarespace/simple-source) [:star: 95] - Easy and type-safe iOS table and collection views in Swift.
 - [Conv](https://github.com/bannzai/conv) [:star: 157] - Conv smart represent UICollectionView data structure more than UIKit.
 - [Carbon](https://github.com/ra1028/Carbon) [:star: 1221] - 🚴 A declarative library for building component-based user interfaces in UITableView and UICollectionView.
 - [ThunderCollection](https://github.com/3sidedcube/ThunderCollection) [:star: 4] - A simple declarative approach to UICollectionViewController management using a protocol-based approach.
 - [DiffableDataSources](https://github.com/ra1028/DiffableDataSources) [:star: 761] - A library for backporting UITableView/UICollectionViewDiffableDataSource.
+- [StableCollectionViewLayout](https://github.com/aimalygin/StableCollectionViewLayout) [:star: 53] - This layout adjusts a content offset if the collection view is updated.
+You can insert, delete or reload items and StableCollectionViewLayout will take care of the content offset.

 #### Expandable Cell